-- Are FDA approved to be slept in up to six nights in a row.
+- Are FDA approved for you to sleep in up to six nights in a row

 What are the risks of sleeping in your contacts?

-Lastly, extended and continuous wear schedules have similar risk for infection – both of which are more then four times higher than wearing contact lenses during the day!
+Lastly, extended and continuous wear schedules have a similar risk for infection – both of which are more than four times higher than wearing contact lenses during the day!
 Did I mention we don’t recommend you sleep in your contact lenses? 😉